Chadlington: Church of England

 The Church of England parish church of Saint Nicholas was originally Norman, and the blocked head of a Norman window above the north arcade show that the building had a clerestory in Norman times.
+It is extremely likely, however, that a church, probably of timber, stood on the site by the late Anglo-Saxon period at the latest.
+The church's orientation, which is almost south-west/north-east, is somewhat idiosyncratic, and might suggest that it was inserted into the framework of a pre-existing settlement plan.
 In the 13th century, Early English Gothic north and south aisles were added, with four-bay arcades linking the aisles with the nave.
 Both aisles still retain some lancet windows from this period.
 The bell tower was built early in the 14th century in the Decorated Gothic style.
 A chapel was added at the east end of the north aisle.
 The chapel's east and north windows in the Transitional style between Decorated and Perpendicular Gothic date it to the chancel about the middle of the 14th century.
 Later pure Perpendicular Gothic additions include the windows and north door in the north aisle, the present clerestory and nave roof and the chancel arch.
 In 1870, the Gothic Revival architect Charles Buckeridge completely rebuilt the chancel.
 St. Nicholas' church is a Grade II* listed building.

 The tower has a ring of six bells.
 Abraham I Rudhall of Gloucester cast the second and third bells in 1714.
 William Taylor of Loughborough cast the fifth and tenor bells in 1846 at the bellfoundry he then had in Oxford.
 Thomas Bond of Burford cast the fourth bell in 1911.
 The Whitechapel Bell Foundry cast the present tenor bell in 2006.
 There is also a Sanctus bell that Thomas Bond cast in 1911.
 In 2001, the Church of England Benefice of Ascott-under-Wychwood, Chadlington and Spelsbury merged with that of Enstone and Heythrop to form the Chase Benefice.
 The Parsonage was designed by William Wilkinson and built in 1863.
 It is now Chadlington House.